Possible Unconventional Surface Superconductivity in the Half-Heusler YPtBi

 The alternative explanation for the observed higher $T_c$ in the two compounds is the creation of a chiral surface state.
 Particularly, since both LuPtBi and YPtBi are known to be topological with a large band inversion \cite{Chadov2010}, it was suggested that superconductivity associated with this material is topological and may break TRS \cite{Savary2017,Kim2018}.
-To test this possibility, particularly for YPtBi, we performed high resolution polar Kerr effect measurements using a zero-area-loop Sagnac interferometer (ZALSI) \cite{Xia2006,Kapi2009}.
-By construction, the ZALSI is inherently reciprocal and thus by its symmetry it can distinguish between true TRSB Kerr effect and optical activity when reflected from a chiral medium.
-In our implementation we use two orthogonally counter propagating linearly polarized light beams, which are then converted into right and left circular polarizations using a quarter-wave plate.
-An objective lens focuses the light onto a small interaction region on the sample, and the reflected light beams are converted back to linear polarizations with exchanged polarization directions.
-Owing to the reciprocity of the apparatus, any non reciprocal phase shift $\phi_{nr}=2\theta_K$ will appear at the detector only if TRS is broken through the interaction of the two circularly polarized beams with the sample \cite{Xia2006,Kapi2009} (see supplementary material \cite{supp}).
+To test this possibility, we performed high resolution polar Kerr effect measurements on YPtBi using a zero-area-loop Sagnac interferometer (ZALSI) \cite{Xia2006,Kapi2009} (see supplementary material \cite{supp}).

-We cooled down the sample to $\sim$300 mK from a high temperature in the presence of a small external magnetic field, and then removed the field and measured the Kerr signal while warming up the sample (Figure ~\ref{trsb}a).
+We cooled down the sample to $\sim$300 mK from a high temperature in the presence of a small external magnetic field, and then removed the field and measured the Kerr signal while warming up the sample (Fig. ~\ref{trsb}a).
 For small training fields ($H\lesssim50$ Oe) the initial signal (at 300 mK) following the removal of the magnetic field was very small, consistent with zero (within our resolution of $\sim0.05 \ \mu$rad).
 However, increasing the temperature from base temperature, a finite Kerr signal of order $\pm0.25 \ \mu$rad appeared above the bulk $T_c^b$.
-The signal was independent of the field strength and changed sign upon changing the direction of the training field (Figure \ref{trsb}b).
+The signal was independent of the field strength and changed sign upon changing the direction of the training field (Fig. \ref{trsb}b and \cite{supp}).
 These features indicate a TRS breaking state, and are generally similar to those observed in chiral superconductors \cite{Schemm2014,Hayes2021}.
+Note that a TRSB state further restricts the association of the signals observed using mutual inductance and STM with a different chemical structure of the surface.
+In particular, amorphous and polycrystalline Bi are not chiral superconductors, and therefore will not give rise to a finite Kerr effect.
+The contribution from vortices \cite{supp} trapped by the field-cooling procedure is too small to account for the observed signals.